Dobruška: Administrative division

+Etymology

+The name is derived from the personal name Dobruš.

 Geography

 Dobruška is located about 16 km northwest of Rychnov nad Kněžnou and 24 km northeast of Hradec Králové.
 It lies mostly in the Orlice Table.
 The eastern part of the municipal territory extends into the Orlické Foothills and includes the highest point of Dobruška, the hill Tábor at 470 m above sea level.
-The town is situated at the confluence of the Dědina River and the brook Brtevský potok.
+The town is situated at the confluence of the Dědina River and the stream Brtevský potok.

 History

 The predecessor of Dobruška was a market settlement called Lešno, located at the crossroads of two trade routes.
 The first written mention is from 1320.
 In 1495, with the arrival of the noble family of Trčka of Lípa, the town began to develop.
 The houses were reconstructed in the Renaissance style and a representative town hall was built.
 The prosperity and importance of the town ended with the Thirty Years' War.

 The large fires in 1806 and 1866 damaged Dobruška and the reconstructions changed the character of the town.
 At the end of the 19th century, the industry developed, especially the textile industry.
 In 1908, Dobruška was connected with Opočno by railway.